Tramadol addiction treatment includes withdrawal management, inpatient and outpatient treatment, and ongoing aftercare support.

 - Auditory hallucinations

-Withdrawal symptoms from tramadol may be uncomfortable, but they are usually not life-threatening and can be managed with medical care.
-Standard medications used to treat opioid withdrawal and addiction include methadone, buprenorphine, and naltrexone.9
+Withdrawal symptoms from tramadol dependence may be uncomfortable, but are usually not life-threatening and can be managed with medical care.
+This includes standard medications that are used to treat opioid withdrawal and addiction, such as methadone, buprenorphine and naltrexone.9 Other medications that are helpful in tramadol withdrawal include clonidine, lorazepam, baclofen and ibuprofen.5,10

-Studies show that not only do the leading withdrawal management medications limit withdrawal symptoms, many of them also can diminish cravings.
+Studies show that not only do the leading withdrawal management medications limit withdrawal symptoms, but many of them can also diminish cravings.
 This is ideal for long-term recovery from tramadol dependence, as cravings can be a significant factor for relapse.10

-Due to the risks that accompany withdrawal symptoms, you can expect your doctor to gradually taper you off your tramadol use.
-This way, you will experience fewer withdrawal symptoms and an easier withdrawal experience.
+Due to the risks that accompany withdrawal symptoms, your medical provider may recommend that you taper off your tramadol use gradually.
+This way, you will experience fewer and less severe withdrawal symptoms.
 Tapering off of tramadol can take several weeks or up to a month.11

 Inpatient Rehab